pdelporte/inline-edit/README.md

 ![Picture 15!](media/documentation/images/Picture15.png)

 ## Callback function ##
-Sometimes when you edit a field, there is a dependency on an other one.
+Sometimes when you edit a field, there is a dependency on another one.
 For exemple, modifying a price excluding vat, you would like that the price with vat will be updated.
 It is now possible.
 Add *data-post_func* to the definition with the name of the javascript function to be call.
 *data-post_func="calc_price_vat_incl"*